 Lamentations 3:35-36 says this: “To deprive a person justice in the Presence of the Most High, and to defraud a person of his/her lawsuit, of these things the Lord does not approve.”

 Do you think Scripture says that believers are forbidden to ask the courts to defend the vulnerable if the Defendants in the case profess to be Christians?

 I Corinthians 6:1-10 instructs us not to sue a “brother/sister,” but I Corinthians 6 says nothing against believers suing professing Christian corporations.
 The context of Paul’s letter to the church in Corinth in the first century pertains to rich Christians suing poor Christians in trivial matters that require “the smallest law courts” (I Corinthians 6:2).
 The context in Corinthians says nothing at all about stopping multi-million-dollar professing Christian corporations from breaching employment contracts that they themselves voluntarily drafted and issued in effort to induce workers to become their employees.
 Nor does I Corinthians 6 forbid believers from suing someone whom Jesus says to treat “as a pagan and a taxgatherer” (Matthew 18:15-17).

 Here today in this blog, we’re talking about mega-matters, not trivial matters.
 We’re talking about otherwise powerless plaintiffs suing powerful corporations that are shielded by insurance policies.
-This type of lawsuit simply is not dealt with in I Corinthians 6.

 Here’s a copy of the letter I sent to Simpson board members on August 29, 2012.